ElektraInitiative/libelektra/doc/keynames/README.md

 This document is a full explanation of how _key names_ work in Elektra.
 In addition to this document, a reference Python implementation can be found in [keynames.py](keynames.py).
-The goal this Python implementation is not to be fast, or to be used in any way other than as a reference.
+The goal of the Python implementation is not to be fast, or to be used in any way other than as a reference.
 If there are any discrepancies between this document, the Python implementation and the actual C implementation in [src/libs/elektra/keyname.c](../../src/libs/elektra/keyname.c), you should consider them as follows:

 1. The C implementation is optimized for speed and much harder to maintain.